Isosceles Triangle Calculator

 What is an Isosceles Triangle?

-An isosceles triangle is a triangle that has two edges, or legs, of the same length.
-The third edge is called the base.
+An isosceles triangle is a triangle that has two sides of equal length.
+The third side is often referred to as the base.
+Isosceles triangles are typically considered to have exactly two sides of equal length.

-The two angles adjacent to the base are called the base angles, while the angle opposite the base is called the vertex angle.
+The two interior angles adjacent to the base are called the base angles, while the interior angle opposite the base is called the vertex angle.
+When references are made to the angles of a triangle, they are most commonly referring to the interior angles.

 Types of Isosceles Triangles